 - Porcelain-Fused-to-Metal Crowns: PFM crowns have a metal base covered with porcelain.
 They’re strong and durable, making them good for back teeth where biting pressure is higher.
 The porcelain on the outside helps them blend in with your natural teeth.

-- Metal Crowns: These crowns use metal materials like gold or silver.
-They’re strong and can withstand a lot of pressure, making them perfect for back teeth.
+- Metal Crowns: These crowns are made of materials like gold or silver.
+They’re strong and can withstand significant pressure, making them ideal for back teeth.
 But they aren’t as natural-looking as porcelain crowns.

 - Resin Crowns: These crowns are made from tooth-colored materials.
-They’re usually less expensive than other types, but they may wear down faster and are not as strong as porcelain or metal crowns.
+They’re usually less expensive than other types, but they may wear down faster.
 We often use resin crowns as temporary crowns.

 What Dental Crowns Can Treat